rthrs/igraph-community.js/README.md

 Emscripting [igraph's](https://igraph.org/) community detection algorithms to make them run in JavaScript.

-Also provides Clauset-Newman-Moore, Louvain and Girvan-Newman algorithms modifications when partial source communties (seeds) are known.
+Also provides Clauset-Newman-Moore, Louvain and Girvan-Newman algorithms modifications when partial source communities (seeds) are known.

-This repository is a fork of `git@github.com:vtraag/igraph.git` on branch `fix/vector_binsearch` (version 0.9.0-pre+6d3f7305)
+This repository is a fork of `git@github.com:vtraag/igraph.git` on branch `fix/vector_binsearch` (version 0.9.0-pre)

 # Installation